Eric Chasalow

 Eric David Chasalow (born 1955) is an American composer of acoustic and electronic music.
-He is Graduate Dean at Brandeis University, and Director of BEAMS, the Brandeis Electro-Acoustic Music Studio.
+He is currently chair of the Brandeis University Department of Music, and the Director of BEAMS, the Brandeis Electro-Acoustic Music Studio.

 Biography

 He was born in Newark, New Jersey on May 25, 1955 and was trained in music and biology at Bates College, Maine, where he was awarded a B.A. in 1977.
 He enrolled at the New England Conservatory of Music in Boston in 1975–76 to study composition.
 Between 1977 and 1985 he studied at Columbia University, earning the Doctor of Musical Arts in 1985 studying under Mario Davidovsky and the flute under Harvey Sollberger.

 He served as executive director of the Guild of Composers from 1980 to 1985 and of the Music Alliance in New York from 1988 to 1990.
 In 1983 he held a National Endowment for the Arts composer’s fellowship, in 1984, 1986, and 1998 Norlin/MacDowell fellowships, and in 1986-87 the Charles Ives fellowship of the American Academy of Arts and Letters and a Guggenheim fellowship.
 In 1989 and 1994 he awarded prizes by the International Society for Contemporary Music (ISCM).

-In 1990 he joined the faculty of Brandeis University, becoming chairman of the music department in 1996.
+In 1990 he joined the faculty of Brandeis University, serving as the chair of the music department in 1996 and again in 2023.
+He served as Dean for the Graduate School of Arts and Sciences at Brandeis from 2014-2021.

 His music is published by G. Schirmer, McGinnis & Marx (New York) and Edition Bim (Bulle, Switzerland) and appears on CDs from New World Records, ICMC.